 - Lots of safety kit as standard

 Power in the Forester comes from a 150-horsepower, 2.0-litre petrol engine with a small electric motor and battery attached.
-Subaru calls this the e-Boxer, a play on the four-cylinder boxer engine that’s become one of the brand’s hallmarks over the years.
+Subaru calls this the e-Boxer, the name signifying a modern twist on the signature engine design the brand is associated with.
 It’s a relatively small hybrid system, with less than 20 horsepower coming from the electric motor, but in the absence of a diesel-powered Forester, the extra low-down electric grunt serves to add extra zip when you put your foot down.
 The petrol engine itself is at its strongest high in the rev range, and this means that performance is zippy when you’re revving things hard, but it does lack a bit of punch before that.
 The automatic gearbox – a continuously variable transmission, if you’re technically minded – doesn’t help, either, as it often sends the revs soaring without a huge jump forward in acceleration.

 There’s no option on Subaru’s hybrid system to choose when to go into electric-only mode, or when to use the petrol engine to recharge the battery.
 Instead, the car manages these processes itself, and it works fairly well, but don’t expect to be able to cruise very far on electric power alone.